nishantdhongadi/TwitchSenti/README.md

 TwitchSenti is licensed under the GNU General Public License v3.0 (GPLv3).
 For more details, see the LICENSE file in this repository.

+## Acknowledgements

+This project could not have been made possible without the use of several key libraries:

+1. **Natural Langugage Toolkit (NLTK)**: Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
+O’Reilly Media Inc.